1918 Auckland Rugby League season: Fifth grade

 Otahuhu won the championship after defeating City in the final on September 14.
+There were many results not reported however the Otahuhu standings and for and against record are correct as they are displayed on their championship winning photograph in their present day club rooms.
 Telegraph Messengers, Manukau B, and Ponsonby B all withdrew after 11 rounds, while Manukau A and Northcote & Birkenhead Ramblers withdrew a week later.
 Big Store was removed from the competition by the ARL due to a disciplinary issue in an August match.
 They were suspended until the end of 1919 but failed to ever take part in Auckland Rugby League again.
 23 scores were reported, with 34 scores not reported.